-Equipment fouling was limiting product Rvp in a fluid catalytic cracking unit (FCCU) debutanizer.
-Fig. 2 shows the debutanizer, along with survey data.
+Equipment fouling was limiting product RVP in a fluid catalytic cracking unit (FCCU) debutanizer.
+Figure 2 shows the debutanizer, along with survey data.

 The overhead product is a mixture of olefinic and paraffinic C3 and C4s.
 The bottom product is FCCU gasoline used as a gasoline blendstock.